lbologna/hbp-sp6-guidebook/source/online_usecases/trace_analysis/syn_events_fit_user_data/syn_events_fit_user_data.rst

 |

-5. If you want to start a new fitting from the beginning, click on “Click here to start a new fit” button.
+5. If you want to start a new fitting from the beginning, click on the “Click here to start a new fit” button.

 .. container:: bsp-container-center